thk4711/infrared-mouse-jiggler/README.md

 ##### To find out the IR codes of your remote please do the following:

-1. Comment out the following line in the sketch:
+1. Uncomment the following line in the sketch:

   ```c++
 TrinketHidCombo.println(Data_back, HEX);